reactjs/react.dev/content/docs/forms.md

 </textarea>
 ```

-In React, a `<textarea>` uses a `value` attribute instead.
-This way, a form using a `<textarea>` can be written very similarly to a form that uses a single-line input:
+In React, a `<textarea />` uses a `value` attribute instead.
+This way, a form using a `<textarea />` can be written very similarly to a form that uses a single-line input:

 ```javascript{4-6,12-14,26}
 class EssayForm extends React.Component {